Phone-GWP-group

 Working alongside an experienced, specialist packaging designer can result in significant cost savings

-One the major component costs of your packaging is that of the materials that makes it.
+One of the substantial cost components of your packaging is the materials that comprise it.

-The problem is, paper prices are seeing significant increases due to lack of supply, increased demand and the weak pound affecting import costs.
+The problem is that paper prices are rising sharply due to a lack of supply, increased demand, and the weak pound, which is driving up import costs.

-This is the reason that you may have received packaging price increase letters from your supplier.
+This is why you may have received letters about packaging price increases from your supplier.

 Whilst this is unfortunately inevitable, working with a packaging designer can mitigate this and even reveal additional cost efficiencies.

-The first thing to consider is whether you need to be using the specific material grade that you do currently.
-Whilst this is a topic of discussion all of its own (you can read more by clicking here), any experienced packaging designer should be able to advise on this.
+The first thing to consider is whether you need to use the specific material grade you currently use.
+Whilst this is a topic of discussion in its own right, any experienced packaging designer should be able to advise on it.

 If yours can’t, it may be time to look elsewhere.